shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 6. In Operating system state select **Specialized**.

-7. Select an image definition and click **create new** and create a VM Image dfintion by providing the following details and then click **Ok**:
+7. Select an image definition and click **create new** and create a VM Image defintion by providing the following details and then click **Ok**:

    - Image VM definition name: **imagedefinition<inject key="DeploymentID" enableCopy="false" />**